Thabit-Habeebah/LITA-Project-2/README.md

      * For Data Cleaning : Power BI already fixed the data type for me, then I went on to insert a custom column to multiply the unit price with the quantity sold to get the revenue derived from each product each day,I had to duplicate the "OrderDate" column to split the date into years, months, and days.
        I moved to the canvas to build my dashboard.

-- Just before I built my dashboard I exported my data to SQL Server for data quering,where I was trying to derive the total revenue from each region and each products
+- Just before I built my dashboard I exported my data to SQL Server for data quering,where I was trying to derive the total revenue from each region and each products.

 - Microsoft Power BI
      * For Visualization